isaaxh/Etch-A-Sketch/README.md

-# Etch-a-Sketch Game
+# Etch-a-Sketch App

-A web-based drawing game built using HTML, CSS, and JavaScript.
-The game allows players to create drawings on a virtual Etch-a-Sketch board, featuring a variety of customization options such as the ability to change the board size and select different colors, including a rainbow color option.
-The game also allows players to erase their drawings and start fresh.
+A web-based drawing app built using HTML, CSS, and JavaScript.
+The app allows players to create drawings on a virtual Etch-a-Sketch board, featuring a variety of customization options such as the ability to change the board size and select different colors, including a rainbow color option.
+The app also allows players to erase their drawings and start fresh.

 ## Features